oktadev/jhipster-microservices-example/README.md

     TIP: Add `-d` to the end of the command above if you want it to run as a daemon.

-3. Start Kitematic and view the Blog, Store and JHipster Console.
+4. Open Kitematic to view the Blog, Store and JHipster Console.

 To create activity in JHipster Console's charts, you run the Gatling tests in the `blog` and `store` projects.